varletjs/varlet/packages/varlet-ui/src/lazy/docs/en-US.md

 ### Plugin

-The option to set the default `Lazy` load option is provided, which is passed in at plugin registration
+The option to set the default `Lazy` load option is provided, which is passed in at plugin registration.

 ```js
 import { createApp } from 'vue'